Carl Bridenbaugh

 Carl Bridenbaugh (August 10, 1903 – January 6, 1992) was an American historian of Colonial America.
-He had an illustrious career, writing fourteen books and editing or co-editing five more, and he was acclaimed as a historian and teacher.
+He wrote fourteen books and edited or co-edited five more, becoming acclaimed as a historian and teacher.

 Career

 Born in Philadelphia and raised in its rural suburbs, he received his bachelor's degree from Dartmouth College in 1925, studied at the University of Pennsylvania for two years, and completed his master's and doctoral degrees at Harvard University in 1930 and 1936, respectively.
 At Harvard he worked closely with urban historian Arthur M. Schlesinger, Sr. He taught at MIT from 1927–1938, Harvard in 1929–1930, and Brown University from 1938–1942 before leaving for wartime service in the Navy.

 In 1938, the American Historical Association awarded Bridenbaugh's Cities in the Wilderness the Justin Winsor Prize for the best book by a young scholar on the history of the Americas, and the book quickly became a classic among historians.
 He was an organizer and the first director (1945–1950) of the Institute of Early American History and Culture, which he moved to Williamsburg, Virginia for five years to oversee.
 He was a fellow of the Center for Advanced Study in the Behavioral Sciences (1956–1958) and a Guggenheim fellow (1958–1962).
 He was elected to the American Philosophical Society in 1958.
 He later taught at the University of California, Berkeley 1950–1962 and again at Brown from 1962 until his retirement in 1969.
 He was elected to the American Academy of Arts and Sciences in 1963.
 He was also president of the American Historical Association in 1962.